-- 4. IDENTIFY the principle questions of fact and law to be treated collectively as the following: - a) Is Ticketmaster's use of the term "Platinum Official" false and misleading? - b) Does Ticketmaster violate s.
-219, 228 or 239(a) CPA? - c) Does Ticketmaster violate s.
-52 of the Competition Act? - d) Does Ticketmaster act in bad faith? - e) Does Ticketmaster's price floor constitute price fixing contrary to section 45 of the Competition Act or anticompetitive conduct contrary to article 1457 CCQ? - f) If there has been a violation of one or more of these provisions, can the Class and Subclass Members claim compensatory and punitive damages from the Defendants?
-If so, in what amounts? - g) Should an injunctive remedy be ordered to prohibit Ticketmaster from continuing to perpetrate the unfair, deceitful and illegal practice? - 5.
+- 4. IDENTIFY the principle questions of fact and law to be treated collectively as the following: - a) Do the Defendants violate s.
+54.4(g), 224 or 228 CPA? - b) Do the Defendants violate s.
+52 of the Competition Act? - c) Does Ticketmaster act in bad faith? - d) If there has been a violation of one or more of these provisions, can the Class Members claim compensatory and punitive damages from the Defendants?
+If so, in what amounts? - e) Should an injunctive remedy be ordered to prohibit the Defendants from continuing to perpetrate the unfair, deceitful and illegal practice? - 5.
 IDENTIFY the conclusions sought by the class action to be instituted as being the following: - 1.
 GRANT the Representative Plaintiff's action against the Defendants; - 2.
 ORDER the Defendants to cease perpetrating the unfair, deceitful and illegal practices; - CONDEMN the Defendants, solidarily, to pay to the Representative Plaintiff and the Class Members an amount to be determined in compensatory damages, and ORDER the collective recovery of these sums; - 4.
-CONDEMN the Defendants, solidarily, to pay to the Representative Plaintiff and the Subclass Members an amount to be determined in compensatory damages for their anticompetitive conduct, and ORDER the collective recovery of these sums; - CONDEMN the Defendants, solidarily, to pay to the Class Members \$300.00 each in punitive damages, and ORDER collective recovery of these sums;
+CONDEMN the Defendants, solidarily, to pay to the Class Members \$300.00 each in punitive damages, and ORDER collective recovery of these sums; - 5.
+CONDEMN the Defendants, solidarily, to pay interest and the additional indemnity on the above sums according to law from the date of service of the Application to Authorize the Bringing of a Class Action and to Appoint the Status of Representative Plaintiff; - 6.
+ORDER the Defendants, solidarily, to deposit in the office of this Court the totality of the sums which forms part of the collective recovery, with interest and costs;

-- 6. CONDEMN the Defendants, solidarily, to pay interest and the additional indemnity on the above sums according to law from the date of service of the Application to Authorize the Bringing of a Class Action and to Appoint the Status of Representative Plaintiff; - 7.
-ORDER the Defendants, solidarily, to deposit in the office of this Court the totality of the sums which forms part of the collective recovery, with interest and costs; - 8.
-ORDER that the claims of individual Class Members be the object of collective liquidation if the proof permits and alternately, by individual liquidation; - 9.
-CONDEMN the Defendants to bear the costs of the present action including the cost of notices, the cost of management of claims and the costs of experts, if any, including the costs of experts required to establish the amount of the collective recovery orders; - 10.
+- 7. ORDER that the claims of individual Class Members be the object of collective liquidation if the proof permits and alternately, by individual liquidation; - 8.
+CONDEMN the Defendants to bear the costs of the present action including the cost of notices, the cost of management of claims and the costs of experts, if any, including the costs of experts required to establish the amount of the collective recovery orders; - 9.
 RENDER any other order that this Honourable Court shall determine; - 6.
-DECLARE that all members of the Class and Subclass that have not requested their exclusion, be bound by any judgment to be rendered on the class action to be instituted in the manner provided for by the law; - 7.
-FIX the delay of exclusion at thirty (30) days from the date of the publication of the notices to Class and Subclass members, date upon which the members of the Class/Subclass that have not exercised their means of exclusion will be bound by any judgment to be rendered herein; - 8.
-ORDER the publication of a notice to the members of the Class in accordance with article 579 C.C.P. within sixty (60) days from the judgment to be rendered herein by e-mail to each Class and Subclass member, to their last known e-mail address, with the subject line "Notice of a Class Action"; - 9.
+DECLARE that all members of the Class that have not requested their exclusion, be bound by any judgment to be rendered on the class action to be instituted in the manner provided for by the law; - 7.
+FIX the delay of exclusion at thirty (30) days from the date of the publication of the notices to Class members, date upon which the members of the Class that have not exercised their means of exclusion will be bound by any judgement to be rendered herein; - 8.
+ORDER the publication of a notice to the members of the Class in accordance with article 579 C.C.P. within sixty (60) days from the judgment to be rendered herein by e-mail to each Class member, to their last known e-mail address, with the subject line "Notice of a Class Action"; - 9.
 THE WHOLE with costs including publication fees.

-Montreal, March 28, 2023
+Montreal, March 21, 2023